Website Copywriting That Converts: 7 Rules Business Owners Need to Know

 Rule 5: Specificity Builds Trust

 "We deliver results" is meaningless.
-"We reduced a client's page load time from 8.2 seconds to 0.9 seconds, increasing their contact form submissions by 340%" is persuasive.
+For example: "We reduced a client's page load time from 8.2 seconds to 0.9 seconds; their contact form submissions increased substantially in the following quarter."
+(Specific case studies should reference an anonymized industry, baseline, and timeframe; round numbers like "100% better" read as invented.)

 Whenever you make a claim, attach a number to it.
-Not "faster loading" — "loads in under 1 second."
-Not "more leads" — "47% more enquiries in the first 90 days."
-Not "trusted by businesses" — "trusted by 60+ businesses across Germany, the Netherlands, and Poland."
+Not "faster loading" - "loads in under 1 second."
+Not "more leads" - "47% more enquiries in the first 90 days."
+Not "trusted by a handful of businesses" - "trusted by businesses in Germany, the Netherlands, and Poland."

 Specific numbers are believable.
-Round numbers ("100% satisfaction", "proven results") sound invented because they often are.
+Round numbers ("100% satisfaction", "proven results") tend to read as boilerplate, even when accurate.

 Rule 6: Write Like You Talk (But Edited)